GI Bill® Benefits

-After the student has supplied all the required documents (see above), the VA Certifying Official at Marist sends enrollment information to the Veteran's Affairs Regional Office.
+After the student has supplied all the required documents (see above), the School Certifying Official at Marist sends enrollment information to the Veteran's Affairs Regional Office.
 This initiates payment of your benefits by the VA.

 To recap, the entire process for enrollment verification at Marist College is as follows: